UI/UX Designer

 Research & Discovery

 Several US Air Force squadrons were interviewed through online calls and they shared similar insights and frustrations with the mobile experience.
-I also drew conclusions of their pain points from a design perspective:
+I then concluded their pain points from a design perspective:

 I created a user flow to map out the steps users would take to navigate pages based on their role as an aircrew member (pilots, loadmasters) or mission scheduler.
 Defaulting to the member view instead of scheduler allows squadron members to carry out their main tasks more quickly on the go as schedulers use desktop to plan out missions.